na-na-hi/renget/archive/omndk5sz.md

 !!! note Kal'tsit notes:
 	The Cyclops most likely forsaw the arrival of Columbians in their prophecies and had to show themselves to warn them from entering the forbidden lands.

 The biggest change to Sami occurred recently: Colombian investors apparently managed to win the favor of some southern Sami tribes.
 They cooperated with these tribes and began the development of tourism in Sami marshes.
-Several large-scale resort towns have been built in the area (such as the well-known Chapat-Gavuli town mentioned earlier) as well as a large number of resort facilities.
+Several large-scale resort towns have been built in the area (such as the well-known Cappat-Gavuli town mentioned earlier) as well as a large number of resort facilities.
 There are even rumors that the first nomadic city will soon appear in Sami, funded by a certain Columbian "conglomerate".

 !!! info Sami and Ursus
 	It should be noted that there was no "war" between Ursus and Sami, at least in the perception of both parties.
 What happened in practice was that Ursus used crops and other goods in exchange for a Sami tribe to migrate, give up the land, or use force to expel another tribe.
 Emperor did not care about Sami as a whole and chose to make personal deals with tribes bordering Ursus.
 The same applies to Sami.
 The tribes in the core Sami area do not care about tribes bordering Ursus, and the Snow Sacrifice Assembly has obviously never regarded Ursus as a threat to the unity of the Sami tribes.
 For more than two hundred years after the initial annexation, Ursus seems to be content with its northwest borders and, aside for low-friction encounters with bordering tribes, did not continue to annex Sami lands on a larger scale.